SchildCode/EpXL/README.md

 (* Outputs epJSON by default.
 Conditional compilation argument outputJSON is defined in Tools > VBAProjectProperties: =1 to output new .epJSON, =0 for legacy .IDF file)

 ### License & warranty
-- Distributed under the GLP v3 lisence (https://www.gnu.org/licenses/gpl-3.0.en.html)
+- Distributed under the GLP v3 lisence (https://www.gnu.org/licenses/gpl-3.0.en.html).
+Users if this software shall attribute its use in publications with an appropriate autohor citation and URL to this site.
 - Provided without warranty of any kind.

 ### Author & copyright